What Is the Difference Between Acute and Chronic Pain?

 Can Nutrition Help with Pain?

 Nutritional choices can influence pain directly or indirectly.
 Some foods have known anti-inflammatory properties, which may affect pain through altering cytokine and oxidant production.Indirectly, food can affect pain through improving mood, energy level, and sleep, as well as by helping a person achieve a healthy weight.
 The Mediterranean diet offers many of the anti-inflammatory components offered above in addition to having research supporting cardiovascular health benefits.
 This diet emphasizes fruits, vegetables, whole grains, olive oil, and nuts while limiting the intake of meat and dairy products.
 A trial of a Mediterranean-style diet, provided a person can tolerate the grains included, is reasonable for most chronic pain patients as a means of attempting to improve multiple health measures, including pain.
+A 2022 systematic review of 24 studies revealed that a diet modified to a hypocaloric, Mediterranean or a healthier profile in general can significantly improve chronic non-cancer pain.
 Processed foods should be minimized, and whole foods should be emphasized, regardless of the specific diet a person chooses to follow.
+A 2021 review showed an association between incorporating foods containing antiinflammatory nutrients such as fruits, vegetables, long chain and monounsaturated fats, antioxidants and fiber and a reduction in pain severity and interference.

 What Supplements Can Help with Chronic Pain?